citruspi/Sentry/readme.md

 - get an SMS whenever someone uses root to log into SSH
 - get an SMS whenever your web application crashes
-- get an SMS whenver Nginx or another service goes down
+- get an SMS whenever Nginx or another service goes down
 - etc.

 You can pretty much adapt this to any situation.